vmware-archive/dispatch/README.md

 applications.
 Additionally, the framework must provide tools and features which aid the developer in building, debugging and maintaining their serverless application.

+**Dispatch-Solo** is a packaged up Dispatch distribution.
+The intent is to lower the barrier for users to try out Dispatch and get feedback.

+> **ATTENTION**: Dispatch-Solo is not intended as a production service and Dispatch-Solo is not upgradable to Dispatch-Knative

 ## Documentation

 Checkout the detailed [documentation](https://vmware.github.io/dispatch) including a [quickstart guide](https://vmware.github.io/dispatch/documentation/guides/quickstart).